Sometime back in January of 2016, I decided to leave my job with Apple and take a dive into the unknown — explore the world while working remotely.

 - WAHL Compact Travel Trimmer: The smallest trimmer I’ve been able to find.
 Works pretty well, although I find myself changing the battery about every 8th use.

 - Swiss Army Nail Clippers With File: Probably the worlds smallest nail clippers, also, the main event of this article.
 If you’re still reading — you’ve made it to the best part.
 Congrats!
 Really love this thing though, and it brings me a lot of personal satisfaction to optimize for the smallest item and weight.

 - Tweezerman Moustache Scissors: Works well for grooming a beard / trimming a moustache.
 With the pointed blades, I’m surprised TSA hasn’t taken these away from me yet.

 - Mr. Natty Dub Hair Pomade: Hair product of choice.
 Good hold, smells good.
-The dude that makes this works at Freeman’s in NYC.
-Highly recommended.

 - Schick ST2 Disposable Razor: Since it’s hard to travel with a safety razor (thanks TSA) the next-best space-saver is buying a bunch of disposable razor cartridges.
 I ripped the handle off of all these and use each 4–5 times before disposing.
 Works well for me, I keep a groomed beard and shave about once a week.

 - Swiss Army Nail Clippers With File: Mentioning this again, because I know its why you’re all reading this 😉 LOOK HOW SMALL.

 Here’s the rest of the stuff that didn’t really fit into the categories above.

 - Bloodlines Custom Playing Cards: These are custom playing cards created by my old coworker, friend, and magician Billy French.
 The detail he put into these things is amazing—each card is unique.
 Cards are a pretty good way to meet new friends / waste 3 hours playing War.